alexaapo/BERT-based-pretrained-model-using-SQuAD-2.0-dataset/README.md

 Finally, as a benchmark I used the implemented pretrained and fine-tuned model from ***Hugging Face***, named as [bert-large-uncased-whole-word-masking-finetuned-squad](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad).
 You will see, that my model performance is pretty decent.

 ***Note:*** My solution is implemented in PyTorch and the report is well documented.
-For running them, I used the Google Colab with its GPU.
+For running the notebooks, I used the Google Colab with its GPU.